X

 of my grandmother's

-elegant parlor where she and her brothers Frank or John, or perhaps
+elegant parlor where she and her brothers Frank or sometimes John

-her sister-in-law Pearl sat at the ivories, patiently clicking them
+or Lee, and usually her sister-in-law Pearl sat at the ivories,

 over and over.